CRO services | 8 MIN READ

 2. Opportunities to be more persuasive – making the most of an opportunity to convince your users to convert.
 For example:

+It is a fact that companies that have a structured and methodical approach to CRO are twice as likely to see an increase in conversion as those that do not.
 But how do you go about finding out what the most prominent issues are with your site?
-The latest Econsultancy Conversion Rate Optimisation Report found that companies who have a structured and methodical approach to CRO are twice as likely to see an increase in conversion as those that do not.
-The checklist below broadly gives a top line template to help structure your testing program.
+The checklist below broadly gives a top-line template to help structure your testing program.

-To create useful and actionable insight, split testing needs reliable and accurate data.
-For the most part, when carrying out a split test as part of a CRO campaign, you are committing to making business decisions that will have an effect on your bottom line (hopefully a positive one).
-If the results you get are based on flawed data, then your business decisions will also be flawed.
+To create valuable and actionable insight to power successful split testing, you need reliable and accurate data.
+For the most part, when carrying out a split test as part of a CRO campaign, you are committing to making business decisions that will affect your bottom line (hopefully a positive one).
+If you base your results on flawed data, then your business decisions will also be impaired.

-Ensuring the data being tracked in your analytics package (Google Analytics, for example) is accurate is about more than ensuring the implementation is correct in the first place.
-The right goals and events must also be tracked.
-As an agency, it’s also vitally important for us to conduct interviews with key stakeholders in the business we’re carrying out the CRO work for.
-Only by fully understanding what is important to a business can we begin to think about creating hypotheses (see step four) that will help contribute to that aim.
+As an agency, it’s also vitally important for us to conduct interviews with key stakeholders in the business we’re carrying out the CRO work for to determine stakeholder needs.
+Only by fully understanding what is essential to a business can we begin to create hypotheses (see step four) that will help contribute to that aim.

-After grouping pages into page types or templates, you can then begin to look at the site ‘leakage’.
-This is the amount of revenue potentially lost by people dropping out of the conversion path at each page type.
+After grouping pages into page types or templates, you can then look at the site ‘leakage’.
+The leakage is the amount of revenue potentially lost by people dropping out of the conversion path at each page type.
 To work out the leakage of a particular page type, perform the following calculation:

-While step three (qualitative performance analysis) should not just be limited to the sections highlighted by the quantitative analysis at this stage, it can help prioritise if time is limited.
+While we shouldn't limit step three (qualitative performance analysis) to the sections highlighted by the quantitative analysis at this stage, it can help prioritise if time is limited.
 It gives you focus as to where to look for issues.

 Leakage calculations should be used with care as they do not work for all page types.
 Product pages, for example, are notoriously difficult to assess using a leakage calculation, especially when aggregated.
-A page might look like it has very high leakage, but only when you map out the whole user journey to that page might you realise that people are dropping out because of something that is happening earlier.
+A page might look like it has very high leakage, but only when you map out the whole user journey to that page might you realise that people are dropping out because of something happening earlier in the journey.

-For example, say the product price it states on the page with high leakage is different to the price stated on all other pages in the journey.
-Rectifying this may involve actually changing prices on the surrounding pages.
-With this in mind, it's important to assess certain focus pages or templates not just in isolation but in relation to the pages around them.
+For example, say the product price on the page with high leakage is different from the price stated on all other pages in the journey.
+Rectifying this may involve changing prices on the surrounding pages.
+With this in mind, it's important to assess certain focus pages or templates not just in isolation but with regard to the pages around them.
 It is also important to understand where the natural exit points of a website are.
 Some pages, such as the shopping cart, will naturally have a higher level of leakage.

-By using techniques such as heat-mapping, user testing, visitor surveys, competitor analysis and those key stakeholder interviews we mentioned earlier, a better understanding of the user journey from first touch point to conversion is built up.
+Using techniques such as heat mapping, user testing, visitor surveys, competitor analysis, and those key stakeholder interviews we mentioned earlier, you better understand the user journey from the first touchpoint to conversion.

 The results of this analysis, and the earlier quantitative analysis, are then used to formulate and record plausible and informed hypotheses.

-By creating a hypothesis log, taking into account the ease of testing, ease of implementation and predicted impact of each hypothesis, you can prioritise which experiments to run first.
+By creating a hypothesis log, considering the ease of testing, implementation, and predicted impact of each hypothesis, you can prioritise which experiments to run first.

 “Removing the advertising banners from the ‘view basket’ will reduce distraction and increase the number of people proceeding to the payment page and ultimately converting.”

-This hypothesis would then be weighed up against others in terms of the cost of testing and implementation, plus the potential benefit its implementation is estimated to return.
+We would weigh this hypothesis against others regarding the cost of testing and implementation, plus the potential benefit it is estimated to return.
 If the test is resource-light but could give tremendous revenue uplift, it will be near the top of the list.
-If the test will cost a fortune to implement and is unlikely to make a huge amount of difference it will be a much lower priority.
+It will be a much lower priority if the test costs a fortune to implement and is unlikely to make a huge difference.

 Additional benefits of prioritising hypotheses

-Securing quick wins – successfully carrying out those experiments that require low resources and take minimal time to build, but have a high impact on business – help engage stakeholders, particularly those who might be pessimistic.
-People are naturally more likely to believe in a practice that provides return on the first try, rather than something that ‘fails’ for the first three experiments.
+Securing quick wins – successfully carrying out those experiments that require low resources and take minimal time to build but have a high impact on business help engage stakeholders, particularly those who might be pessimistic.
+People are naturally more likely to believe in a practice that provides a return on the first try rather than something that ‘fails’ for the first three experiments.

 That said, conversion optimisation is not about an endless stream of wins.
-Throughout your CRO campaign, you are likely to have a number of experiments that end with inconclusive or negative results.
-That does not mean they have no value – from each experiment you gain valuable insight into your audience, market and website, which will ultimately help you build better and stronger experiments in the future.
+Throughout your CRO campaign, you are likely to have some experiments that end with inconclusive or negative results.
+That does not mean they have no value.
+From each experiment, you gain valuable insight into your audience, market and website, which will ultimately help you build better and stronger experiments in the future.

-As we discussed, the first hypotheses to be tested will be those that are likely to offer the greatest return on investment.
+As we discussed, the first hypotheses to be tested will be those likely to offer the greatest return on investment.

-To conduct a test, the proposed variations will need wireframing and building, before a percentage of your site traffic is directed to that variation (or variations).
-There are a number tools that can be used to manage your testing program.
+Before conducting a test, the proposed variations will need wireframing and building before directing a percentage of your site traffic to that variation (or variations).
+You can use many tools to manage your testing program.
 For example:

 The length of time a test will run will depend on various elements, including:

-Experiments should only be concluded when the results are statistically significant.
+Concluding experiments should occur only when the results are statistically significant.
 ‘Statistical significance’ is the probability that an effect is not due to chance alone – i.e. the likelihood that the experiment will show the same results if re-run under the same conditions.
-Scientific consensus is that experiments are required to reach 95% statistical significance (at a minimum) in order to be considered conclusive.
+The scientific consensus is that experiments are required to reach 95% statistical significance (at a minimum) to be considered conclusive.

-Before Fresh Egg concludes an experiment, we require it to reach that minimum of 95% statistical significance.
-As well as this, the length of the buying cycle and any relevant buying trends are also taken into consideration when deciding the minimum amount of time a test needs to run for.
+Before we conclude an experiment, we require it to reach the 95% threshold.
+As well as this, we consider the length of the buying cycle and any relevant buying trends when deciding the minimum amount of time to run a test.

 Which metrics should you track?

-In terms of measurement, it is not effective to just track the conversion rate of your whole site or a particular channel – you need to keep an eye on other key metrics too.
+In terms of measurement, it is not effective to only track the conversion rate of your whole site or a particular channel – you need to keep an eye on other metrics too.

 Ultimately, it all comes down to campaign objectives.
 Make sure you measure whichever key metric is associated with the primary objective of your campaign, but also keep an eye on other top-line metrics, like conversion and revenue.
-For example, if you are running a campaign with the objective of increasing newsletter signups, you still need to track transactions and revenue to ensure your variations do not have a negative impact on any of them.
+For example, suppose you are running a campaign intending to increase newsletter signups.
+In that case, you still need to track transactions and revenue to ensure your variations do not negatively impact any of them.

-That said, restraint when tracking goals is also necessary.
-Track too many and you could find yourself in analysis paralysis – having too much information to make a clear decision.
+That said, showing restraint when tracking goals is also necessary.
+Track too many, and you could find yourself in analysis paralysis – having too much information to make a clear decision.

 If your experiment has not panned out the way you had hoped – perhaps your variation did not perform as well as the original – all is not lost.
 As we mentioned before, so much of CRO and testing is about accumulated learning.
 Whatever you have learned from your test can be fed back into the testing plan to inform further experiments.